jarofjam/Pulpo/README.md

 * Http method DELETE: to delete a template
 ### Typical request(applicant)
 #### /api/applicant/typicalrequest[?status={status}&department={department}]
-* Http method GET: to get all typical requests(or filter them by status and(or) department) which were created by a logged in user
+* Http method GET: to get all typical requests(or filter them by status and(or) department) which were created by a logged-in user
-* Http method POST: to create a new typical request with logged in user as an applicant
+* Http method POST: to create a new typical request with logged-in user as an applicant
 #### /api/applicant/typicalrequest/{id}
 * Http method PUT: to update a typical request(cancel it)
 ### Typical request(performer)
 #### /api/performer/department/typicalrequest
-* Http method GET: to get all typical requests addressed to the department of the currently logged in user
+* Http method GET: to get all typical requests addressed to the department of the currently logged-in user
 #### /api/performer/typicalrequest[?status={status}]
 * Http method GET: to get all typical requests currently logged in user is assigned for as a performer(or filter them by status)
 #### /api/performer/typicalrequest/{id}
-* Http method PUT: to update a request(change status, sigh up for it or change comment)
+* Http method PUT: to update a request(change status, sigh up for it, or change comment)
 ### Typical request(moderator)
 #### /api/moderator/typicalrequest[?status={status}&department={department}]
 * Http method GET: to get all typical requests(or filter them by status and(or) department)